About the Artist

 I'm often asked what equipment I use.
 It's folly to try and duplicate any one photographer's equipment list thinking that's going to make you a great photographer.
 The best equipment in the world will only get you broke if you don't understand what makes a good photograph.
 That's a lot more about you than the equipment.
 My advice is to start off "light" and then when you find by experience that your current equipment is limiting what you want to do creatively, that's when you look into adding to your list.

 OK, so with all that said, my choice is Nikon.
 I started with that in High School and continued on from there.
 I have changed things up over time and have shot Canon and Olympus in the film days.
 When I switched to digital though, I found the ergonomics to be more to my liking in Nikon.
 That's a purely personal choice though.
-If you currently own Canon for instance, you'd be nuts to switch to another brand just because "Joe Blow" shoots Nikon and you like his/her images.
+If you currently own Canon for instance, it would not make sense to switch to another brand just because "Joe Blow" shoots Nikon and you like his/her images.
 While camera brands do matter more now than in the days of film, if you compare similar levels of equipment between brands, you'll find very little, if any quality differences.

 My Current List of Essential Gear

 - Nikon D850 - my go-to body for pretty much everything!
-With 47-plus MP's, and 7fps at full frame, there isn't much this camera can't do
+With 45-plus MP's, and 7fps at full frame, there isn't much this camera can't do

 - Nikon D810 - my very capable backup to the 850, and I don't hesitate to go to it whenever the need arises